benstaniforth/practical/README.md

 Each item is bought on a subscription basis with distinct payment intervals - currently stated as Weekly, Monthly or Annually - and each have their own term length.

+I've included some dummy data and the table scripts in a .txt file as I only used mySQL on my laptop.

 Things yet to implement
 - Including some form of auth.
 This is something I have not done before so is something I need to research and attempt further in order to include it.